All or Nothing World Tour

-The All or Nothing World Tour was the second Asia tour and third concert tour overall by South Korean girl group 2NE1, in support of their second Korean studio album Crush (2014).
-The tour visited various countries in Asia including South Korea, Japan, Philippines, China, Thailand, Malaysia and more from March to October 2014.
-It was 2NE1's final concert tour before their disbandment two years later in 2016.
+The All or Nothing World Tour was the third concert tour by South Korean girl group 2NE1, held in support of their second studio album Crush (2014).
+The tour spanned 20 shows across Asia, beginning at the SK Olympic Handball Gymnasium in Seoul on March 1, and concluding at the Cotai Arena in Macau on October 17, 2014.
+It was 2NE1's last concert tour before their disbandment two years later in 2016, until their reunion in 2024.

 Background

 In December 2013, YG Entertainment announced that 2NE1 would embark on their second world tour in March of the following year, which would visit 17 cities in 9 countries.
 The All or Nothing World Tour was officially revealed on January 15, 2014, alongside the reveal of 2NE1's second Korean-language studio album Crush.

 The tour kicked off at the SK Olympic Handball Gymnasium in Seoul on March 1 and March 2, 2014, prior to the group's music program promotions for the album and concluded on October 17 in Macau at the Cotai Arena.

-The concerts in Taipei generated about NT$22.1 million (US$730,000).
+Winner appeared as special guests on the tour from the Seoul to Jakarta concerts from March to May 2014.